magarenzo/AlphabetizeJS/README.md

 # AlphabetizeJS &#128292;

-Quickly alphabetize a list of words
+Quickly alphabetize a list of words split by commas and/or newlines

 ## Demo